The Pushpa V. Aggarwal & Minta L. Blackburn Visiting Scholars Program

 Teacher and professor exchanges may not have the impact that grabs headlines.
 Instead teacher and professor exchanges are like consistent and persistent drops of water... wearing away a stone and joining together to form a life-giving stream for thirsty lands.
 Teacher and professor exchanges are like water; the impact is felt months later.
 Rain comes today, and weeks later flowers appear.
 The Read Center is proud of its 30-year legacy of teacher and professor exchanges.
 The Center’s collaboration with the US Government, various funding national agencies, and many international country’s exchange programs supports our VALUE ADDED Visiting Scholar Program, and our belief that it is a life-giving form of citizen diplomacy.

 Our Center and the College of Education, Health, and Human Services welcomes visiting professors whose research interests match interests of our faculty, whose areas of expertise enrich our programs, from partner institutions of established exchanges, and from parts of the world where Kent State global network needs expanding.
 Scholars stays are usually determined by their funding sources.
 The Center will assist you with American research standards, the library resources, social networks, and cultural interpretation to assist you in your research.
-To apply please start the process by completing the link above and send an email to email@example.com.
+To apply, please start the process by filling out the scholar survey with your name, a brief research summary, dates at Kent State, English CV, funding sponsorship, identification of a faculty member in the College with whom you would like to work, and English language proficiency.
+We will then reach out to the faculty to ensure they are willing to support your research.
+Once that step has been completed, we will then begin the process of your invitation.
+This process can take at least one month.

 What do our Aggarwal-Blackburn Scholars experience while in Kent?